 If you are uncertain, make sure to disclose any potential conflicts of interest or have a conversation with the editorial office.
 Submissions with undisclosed conflicts that come to light later may face rejection.
 If published articles are found to have undisclosed conflicts, they might require reassessment, publication of a correction, or in severe cases, retraction.
 For additional details on conflicts of interest, refer to the guidance provided by the WAME.

 Editors must protect the integrity of the published material by pursuing any suspected or alleged research and publication wrongdoing and issuing corrections and retractions as necessary.
 Editors must investigate wrongdoing by peer-reviewers and editors.
 When ethical concerns are made about an article that has been submitted or an article that has been published, an editor must act reasonably quickly.

 Contribution to editorial decisions

-Peer-review assists the editor in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.
+Peer-review helps the editor’s decision-making process and, through editorial correspondence with the author, can aid the author in improving the article text.

 Acknowledgment of sources

 The authors should cite publications that helped define the character of the present research.
 Always give proper recognition to other people’s contributions.